COURAGE & CONFIDENCE - ST MADELEINE SOPHIE BARAT

 In November 2005, we celebrated one hundred years of Sacred Heart Education at Fenham.
 This was such an exciting milestone for the whole Sacred Heart Community.
 Thousands of young women have been educated in our schools and many have trained as teachers in the training college.

-Our foundress, St Madeleine Sophie Barat said that she would have founded the society ‘for the sake of one child’.
-How remarkable that this wonderful spirit of care for each child coupled with excellent standards of education for young women is very evident today, one hundred years after the foundation of the school at Fenham.
+Our foundress, St Madeleine Sophie Barat, said that she would have founded the society ‘for the sake of one child’.
+It is remarkable that this wonderful spirit of care for each child, coupled with excellent standards of education for young women, is very evident today, over one hundred years after the foundation of the school in Fenham.
 To celebrate our centenary, past and present pupils, staff, Sacred Heart Sisters and Friends of the school attended an Open Day on Saturday 12th November 2005.
 From 8 December 2022 and throughout the academic year, we celebrate 180 years of the Society's work in England.